innakysarat/Data-intelligence-ITU/README.md

 # Data Intelligence, ITU
-There's a data analysis conducted on the dataset
+In this repository, there's a data analysis conducted on the dataset ("employee-data.csv")